brushfiregames/steam-sales-data-visualizer/README.md

 ## Developing

-Run `npm run watch` to setup a process to watch and automatically rebuild the site as you make changes.
+Run `npm run preview` to build the site, setup watchers to automatically rebuild on changes, and run a local Express server to preview the site at [http://localhost:3000](http://localhost:3000).